fndyns/GitlabCI_Sonarqube_Integration/README.md

   except:
     - main

 Then run the pipeline in Gitlab pipelines to see if Sonar stage running successfully.
 Please also see sample pom.xml and Gitlab CI yaml files in this repo as reference.
+After pipeline running successfully, you should be seeing Code coverage results of the project on the main page of Sonar Web GUI